Purpose:

 Rapid Shutdown - How it Works

-Rapid Shutdown (RSD) is a National Electrical Code (NEC) requirement for any structure-mounted system (ground-mount systems are not subject to RSD compliance).
-Tigo's TS4-F MLPE must be used with an RSS Transmitter.
+Rapid Shutdown is a National Electrical Code (NEC) requirement for any structure-mounted system.
+Tigo's TS4-F MLPE must be used with an RSS Transmitter or *RSS Transmitter with Pure Signal Technology.
 When the Transmitter is powered on, the RSS core will transduce a PLC signal onto the string wiring.
 The PLC is called a "keep-alive signal," as the TS4-F units will only allow full module voltage to pass if the signal is active.
-When the PLC transmitter is powered off, this keep-alive signal is no longer present, and the entire DC side of the system goes into rapid shutdown mode: The Tigo TS4-F MLPEs disconnect their PV modules from the string, and the accumulated string voltage is reduced to under 80V within 30 seconds (as per NEC requirements). |
+When the PLC transmitter is powered off, this keep-alive signal is no longer present, and the entire DC side of the system goes into rapid shutdown mode.
+The Tigo TS4-F MLPEs disconnect their PV modules from the string, and the accumulated string voltage is reduced to under 80V within 30 seconds (as per NEC requirements). * RSSx - RSS Transmitter |

 Rapid Shutdown Equipment

 Designing a system to meet rapid shutdown with the TS4-F products is simple.
 Each TS4-F must be connected to a PV module, and the RSS Transmitter must supply a keep-alive signal.
 The F products provide a simple and cost-effective solution for rapid shutdown.
-If you require module-level monitoring or optimization, you must use the monitored products.

 The TS4 Rapid Shutdown Only Equipment:

-Uses powerline communication (PLC) to send a keep-alive signal to the TS4s. |
+The RSS Transmitters use powerline communication (PLC) to send a keep-alive signal to the TS4s. |

 The keep-alive signal for the MLPEs can be supplied by either Tigo's original RSS Transmitter, the Pure Signal RSS Transmitter, or a Tigo UL PVRSS Certified Inverter (factory equipped with an internal RSSx Transmitter).

-Rapid Shutdown Design Background
+Rapid Shutdown Design Overview

 ATTENTION!

 A bad design leads to a bad installation, which leads to abnormal behavior in the rapid shutdown system.
-These design criteria will ensure strong signal strengths and years of worry-free operation.

 Rapid Shutdown Design Criteria